 A member first contributes to TRS on his or her first day of paid service.

 The new pension law does not apply to anyone who has TRS service prior to Jan.
 1, 2011.
-These members remain participants of Tier I, not Tier II.
+These members remain participants of Tier 1, not Tier 2.

 Effective June 1, 2011, Illinois law entitles a party to a civil union to the same legal obligations, responsibilities, protections, and benefits as are afforded or recognized by the law of Illinois to spouses.

 For information about changes that have occurred since the publication of this guide, see our Topics & Report newsletter.